How to Choose a Law Review: An Empirical Study

-Keywords: legal journals, publishing, legal academia, impact factor, tenure, law professors
+Keywords: legal journals, law reviews, publishing, legal academia, impact factor, academic tenure, law professors, legal profession

 Suggested Citation: Suggested Citation